minerado/calculator-client/README.md

 `cd calculator-client`

-3. Install project dependencies using npm, yarn or pnpm

-`npm install`

 ### Running the Development Server

-1. Start the development server:
+1. Setup and start the development server:

-`npm run dev`
+`docker compose up`

 This will launch the Vite.js development server, and your project will be available at http://localhost:5174 in your web browser.

 2. Have fun!

+- Login: test@test.com
+- Password: 123456

-Note: you'll need a login, if curious, just send a message at ramondiogo10.1@gmail.com or contact me on [linkedin](https://www.linkedin.com/in/ramon-gomes-91ab3649/)!
+Note: If you need to increase your balance, just send a message at ramondiogo10.1@gmail.com or contact me on [linkedin](https://www.linkedin.com/in/ramon-gomes-91ab3649/)!

-### Testing

-Just run `npm run test` and it should do everything for you!